 After you will apply the template with the “Post Meta” element to one of your posts/pages, these will display the dynamic data corresponding to the post/page automatically.

 In case you want to modify these dynamic texts, you can do so, using the “Dynamic Text” option from the “Panel Options”.

 The “Panel Options” appear whenever your “Post Meta” element is selected in the upper-middle part of the editor:

-You can use them to customize various aspects of the text of your element, like its format, position or linking.
+You can use them to customize various aspects of the text of your elements, like its format, position, or linking.
 These are explained in detail in this article.

 As previously mentioned, if you want to modify the dynamic texts, you will have to use the “Dynamic texts” option from the “Panel Options”.